sketchplugins/plugin-directory/README.md

 - [Stark](http://www.getstark.co), by Michael Fouquet, Cat Noone, Benedikt Lehnert: Ensure your design is accessible and high contrast for every type of color blindness.
 - [State Machine](https://github.com/romashamin/statemachine-sketch), by Roman Shamin: State Machine is a Sketch plugin.
 Installing it will allow you to use ⌃⌘S to switch an active tab on a tab bar you’re designing, an active navigation section in a menu, or a page number in a pagination control.
 - [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily
+- [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [StickyGrid](https://github.com/uetchy/sketch-stickygrid), by Yasuaki Uechi: Sketch plugin to make paths be snapped to grid.
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
 - [Style Inventory](https://github.com/getflourish/sketch-style-inventory), by Florian Schulz: Generate a visual style sheet with all colors and text styles that you are using in Sketch.